Contents

 Tupiza is at an altitude of 2,850m (9,350 ft).

-If you are coming from North Argentina which is relatively flat, then take a couple of days to acclimatise.
+If you are coming from north Argentina which is relatively flat, take a couple of days to acclimatise.
 Avoid the trek up to Cerro de La Cruz as its steep and strenuous but hiking into the canyon should be fine as it is flat.

-If you are heading onto a Uyuni tour next, then it’s also best to take a couple of extra days.
-You will climb from 3,000m to 4,000m in the space of a day and might be affected by altitude sickness which would ruin your tour.
+If you are heading onto a Uyuni tour next, it’s also best to take a couple of extra days.
+You will climb from 3,000m to 4,000m in the space of a day so might be affected by altitude sickness which could ruin your tour.